IBZTI2018/notenpruefer/README.md

 ```

 ## Configuration
-For configuration, create the file `shared/credentials.txt` and fill it with `username::password`.
+* Create the file `shared/credentials.txt` and fill it with `username::password`.
+* Create the file `shared/webhook.txt` and fill it with the slack webhook uri.